 Julie Martin (1929-2005) was trained in medical technology and art history at the University of Washington.
 Over a period of more than forty years, hundreds of visiting gerontologists from around the world were guests at her lovely Seattle home.
 She traveled widely with her husband, George M. Martin, Scientific Director of AFAR, helping him with field research in India, Syria, Turkey, Europe and Japan, work that eventually led to the identification of the helicase/exonuclease mutations responsible for the Werner syndrome, a striking segmental progeroid syndrome.
 Julie was devoted to family, friends and colleagues, and to her collection of folk art, which included some of her own creations.

-Sponsored by The Ellison Medical Foundation, this program was designed for outstanding mid-career scientists who propose new directions of high importance to biological gerontology.
-Proposals in areas where NIH awards or other traditional sources are unlikely because the research is high risk, are particularly encouraged if they have the potential for leading to major new advances in our understanding of basic mechanisms of aging.
+The Lawrence Ellison Foundation, acting as The Ellison Medical Foundation, supported this program which was designed for outstanding mid-career scientists who propose new directions of high importance to biological gerontology.
+Projects that are high risk but high yield are particularly encouraged if they have the potential for leading to major new advances in our understanding of basic mechanisms of aging.

 Recipients of this award are expected to attend the AFAR Grantee Conference.
 The purpose of the meeting is to promote scientific and personal exchanges among recent AFAR grantees and experts in aging research.

-- The applicant must be an Associate Professor who was promoted to that position (with or without tenure) after December 1, 2009.
+- The applicant must be an Associate Professor or equivalent who was promoted to that position (with or without tenure) after December 1, 2011.